-- Adult day care facility, Section 4.2.2
+- Adult day care facility

 - Campground, resort, children's camp

 - Cemetery

 - Gasoline/service station

 - Indoor recreational facility

 - Inn/small hotel

 - Medical facility

-- Mobile home park, Section 4.9
+- Mobile home park

-- Residential, Multi-family dwelling or PRD
+- Multi-family dwelling or PRD

 - School

-- Semi-public (primarily nonprofit: church, museum, library, private club, YMCA, YWCA, mortuary, etc.)
+- Semi-public

-- Residential, Single-family-dwelling
+- Single family dwelling

-- Planned Unit Development, ResidentialSingle family PRD
+- Single family PRD

-- Residential, Two-family-dwelling (new construction
+- Two family dwelling (new construction

-- 1. Only one principal use is allowed per parcel of land. - Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3-2.
-Establishment of multiple principal uses on a single parcel of land requires a subdivision PUD permit. - 4-3.
+- 1. Only one principal use is allowed per parcel of land. - 2.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
-Standards for soil suitability are available from the Soil Conservation Service.

-Lot Area Minimum: 1 acre
+Lot Area Minimum: